c-sp/age/docs/gameboy/interrupt-dispatch.md

 ## `EI` timing

-With interrupts disabled `EI` will enable interrupt dispatching after the next instruction has been executed.
+`EI` will enable interrupt dispatching after the next instruction has been executed, if interrupt dispatching is currently disabled.

 TODO add Mooneye GB test rom logs:
 `acceptance/ei_timing`